cjt5144/Cython-C-Examples/shapes/README.md

 ### Known Caveats (Subject to Change)

-C++ functions external to any class **must** be included in separate .pyx file and wrapped in a pure Python function.
+C++ functions external to any class **must** be included in separate .pyx file and wrapped in a pure Python function to be called from Python.